xiaoxu193/PyTeaser/README.md

 PyTeaser
 ========

-PyTeaser takes any news article and extract a brief summary from it.
+PyTeaser takes any English news article and extract a brief summary from it.
 It's based on the original [Scala](https://github.com/MojoJolo/textteaser) project.

 Summaries are created by ranking sentences in a news article according to how relevant they are to the entire text.
 The top 5 sentences are used to form a "summary".
 Each sentence is ranked by using four criteria: